dankelley/dankelley.github.io/_posts/2014-01-23-how-this-blog-was-made.md

 ---
 layout: post
-title: how this blog was made
+title: How this blog was made
 tags: blogging
 category: development
 year: 2014